 Archive for December, 2011

 Last weekend I went to see the Drew School vertical garden by Patrick Blanc, the French botanist who started the current green wall craze.
-He designed a wall in San Francisco that was installed this past February (San Francisco Magazine did a feature with photos of when it was first installed and a planting plan).
+He designed a wall in San Francisco that was installed this past February .
 I was a little skeptical of the whole green wall thing, but then looking up at his wall — four stories high of California natives with over 100 species — my doubts evaporated.
 The whole thing absolutely overflows with enthusiasm for plants.
 Two big walls covered in natives, what’s not to love.

 A pair of gardeners were doing maintenance while I was there.
 At first I was a little bummed to see this big orange cherry picker in front of the wall, but then I realized that it was a great opportunity to find out about the wall.
 I mean, I see this thing and I wonder how much does it cost, how will it age, how much maintenance does it need, and who will give me one for Christmas?
 Watching them work, I was impressed at how easy the maintenance actually seemed.
 Like any other gardeners, they cut the plants back with Felcos; they just let the green waste fall to the sidewalk and they barely even had to bend over to work.
 Progress was steady.
 It looked quite pleasant.